infoscidev/loc-sal-tools/README.md

 # ReadMe for loc-sal-tools

 ## Overview
 The `loc-sal-tools.py` is a Python script designed for the Library of Congress Statutes at Large metadata project, specifically the auditing and conversion of data found in Excel files `LoC_1-50` and `LoC_51-71`.
-In addition, it is meant for use with a single Excel.
+In addition, it is meant for use with a single Excel file.
 Worksheets in the master Excel files will need to be saved as a new Excel file for processing.

 ## Structure
 ```